kivikakk/chryse/README.md

 * Boards provide resources — refer to them in your design, and Chryse adds them to the PCF (or equivalent) used during build.
 * [CXXRTL] support: it's just another platform.
-Chisel blackboxes are automatically lowered into CXXRTL, and a Chryse's build system takes care of the details.
+Chisel blackboxes are automatically lowered into CXXRTL, and Chryse's build system takes care of the details.
 You write the main loop and blackbox implementation.

 [CXXRTL]: https://yosyshq.readthedocs.io/projects/yosys/en/latest/cmd/write_cxxrtl.html